bogeeee/restfuncs/readme.md

         return `Hello ${name} from the server`
     }

-    // <- more functions go here
+    // <- more methods go here
 }
 ```